Sol-Roth-Media/axiom01/AUDIT_PROGRESS.md

 - Audit and update any remaining legacy or utility-heavy classes in other files.
 - Document new patterns and variables in the styling guide.
 - Update this file after each major refactor or audit.

+### JS Feature Toggle Audit (2025-07-15)
+#### Summary
+- Reviewed js/axiom.js and js/scripts.js for compliance with CSS variable feature toggles (e.g., --a-use-css-reset, --a-enable-animations, --a-enable-transitions, --a-enable-fonts).
+- Confirmed that core component logic is modular and accessible, but feature toggles are not yet consistently checked before enabling related features.
+- No logic currently disables CSS reset, animations, transitions, or font loading based on toggle variables.

+#### Recommendations (Part 1)
+- Refactor JS initialization logic to read CSS variable values for feature toggles.
+- Only enable CSS reset, animations, transitions, and font loading if their respective variables are set to true.
+- Use getComputedStyle(document.documentElement).getPropertyValue('--a-enable-animations') and similar for runtime checks.
+- Document feature toggle logic in both JS and CSS for maintainability.

+#### Recommendations (Part 2)
+- Audit all JS files for direct use of animations, transitions, and font loading.
+Add runtime checks for feature toggles before applying these features.
+- For CSS reset, ensure JS does not inject or enable reset styles unless --a-use-css-reset is true.
+- For animations and transitions, wrap all related logic in a conditional that checks the corresponding CSS variable value.
+- For font loading, only inject or apply custom fonts if --a-enable-fonts is true.
+- Add comments in JS to clarify where feature toggles are checked and enforced.

 # Axiom01 Documentation & Forms Enhancement Audit